 You must get to the UK somehow!
 You’ll need to factor in flights, bus, train or however you plan to get here in your budget.
 The cost can be anything from £50 to £1,000 depending on your current location.
 The most I’ve had to pay for a one-way flight from Perth Australia was £500 so this is an area you can definitely reduce my estimated costs.

 Able to be flexible on the dates you can travel?
 Then head to Google Flights or Skyscanner and use their handy calendar tool to find the best travel dates for your route, by locating the dates with the lowest fares.

-Travelling without travel insurance is a risk and it’s better to pay a few dollars for the peace of mind.
+One way travel insurance does end up costing more but I feel that it’s better to pay a few dollars for the peace of mind.
 If you are like me, sold all your belongings and only travelling with what you have left then it will be sad if you lost or had anything stolen!